Here's how rapper Mega Ran puts on awesome Twitch streams from home | CNN Underscored

 - Host of the “Random Encounters” and “Mat Mania” podcasts.

 When he’s not making music at his local studio in Phoenix, Arizona, Jarbo streams video games, DJ sets and live podcasts to his many fans on Twitch — something he’s been stepping up lately during his extra time at home.
-The teacher-turned-rapper has been steadily upgrading his setup with new gadgets, cycling through a multitude of cameras, microphones and green screens in order to make things look just right.
+The teacher turned rapper has been steadily upgrading his setup with new gadgets, cycling through a multitude of cameras, microphones and green screens in order to make things look just right.

 “I learn something literally every day, which is the best part of this time at home,” says Jarbo.
 “I’d already been meaning to get more involved with my Twitch and with streaming, and it gave me that time to do that.”

-Here are some of the key pieces of Jarbo’s current Twitch setup, as well as his advice for anyone looking to jumpstart their own creative career.
+Here are some of the key pieces of Jarbo’s current Twitch setup, as well as his advice for anyone looking to jump-start their own creative career.

 Mega Ran’s favorite gadgets